A father protocol for quantum broadcast channels: i.i.d version

 yielding, via time-sharing, the following rate region:

+It is remarkable that in the case of unassisted transmission, we do not get a ``penalty term'' on the sum rate; the two individual rates are constrained separately by an expression having exactly the same form as for transmission over point-to-point channels.
+We can see that this is due to the fact that the part of $A_1$ that is discarded in order to decouple it from $A_2$ is not lost: instead of contributing to the transmission rate, it is simply ``downgraded'' to entanglement generation and is therefore just as useful for regenerating the entanglement needed by the entanglement-assisted protocol.
+However, standard techniques for converting entanglement generation protocols into quantum transmission protocols (see for instance \cite{BKN98}) cannot be used profitably here, since this additional transmission rate would have to be used to regenerate the entanglement stock anyway.

-It is interesting to note the presence of both coherent informations and quantum mutual informations in this expression.
-A detailed proof that this strategy works requires a slightly more careful analysis of the broadcast father protocol than we have done here.
+A detailed proof that this strategy succeeds without any initial investment of entanglement requires a slightly more careful analysis of the broadcast father protocol than we have done here.
 Specifically, it is straightforward to verify that the entanglement generated in the father can be produced such that it is within $O(2^{-n\alpha})$ in trace distance of the standard maximally entangled state, for some $\alpha > 0$.
 This ensures that the father protocol can be repeated a number of times polynomial in $n$, re-using some of the output entanglement at each step, without causing significant degradation in the quality of the entanglement.